 Learn More About the Fundamental Settings

-Aperture is one of the fundamental settings of photography.
-It’s crucial to learn these settings if you have any desire of improving your craft and becoming a better photographer.
+The aperture is one of the fundamental settings of photography.
+Learning these settings is crucial if you want to improve your craft and become a better photographer.

 My popular eBook A Comprehensive Introduction to Landscape Photography will help you gain an even better understanding of landscape photography.
-The goal is to teach you all the essentials of creating more compelling images.
-Images that you’re actually proud to share.
+Its goal is to teach you all the essentials of creating more compelling images; Images that you’re actually proud to share.